Skip to main content

 About

-Whiskerwood is a single player strategy game.
+Whiskerwood is a single player open world city builder game with economy and historical themes.
 It was developed by Minakata Dynamics and was released on November 6, 2025.
 It received very positive reviews from players.

 Skip User Reviews